List of Transformers film series cast and characters: Shockwave

-Shockwave (voiced by Jon Bailey in Bumblebee, Frank Welker in Dark of the Moon) is an emotionless Decepticon assassin.
+Shockwave (voiced by Jon Bailey in Bumblebee, Frank Welker in Dark of the Moon, Daniel Riordan in Transformers: The Game, Steve Blum in Rise of the Dark Spark, Isaac C. Singleton Jr. in the Wii and Nintendo 3DS version of Rise of the Dark Spark) is an emotionless cycloptic Decepticon assassin and scientist. who transforms into a Cybertronian tank.
 He is killed in the Battle of Chicago by Optimus.
 Like Scorponok, Shockwave doesn't transform in the film.

 Shockwave in his G1 design appears in a speaking cameo in Bumblebee.

 Visual effects supervisor Scott Farrar said that the lack of eyes and mouth in Shockwave's design means "you have to read Shockwave through just the emotions of his face, almost like a silent-era film star," which caused the eye to have an intrinsic design, with a lens, a moving iris and an oscillating light.